-The arbitrary, i. e freely definable function offers the user further scope.
-There are 99 sequence points available for use on current or voltage.
-These points all have the same configurable parameters which allow to build a complex function process.
-The 99 sequence points can run one after another in a sequence point block and this block can then be repeated 1...999 times or endlessly.
-The block can be freely defined to run from sequence number X to number Y. One or multiple sequence points either act on current or voltage, a mix of assignment is not possible.
+The arbitrary i. e. freely definable function offers the user a wider scope.
+There are 99 sequence points available for use on either current (I) or voltage (U) while having the same set of parameters which can be arbitrarily configured, so that a complex function process can be built up.
+Any number of points can run one after another in a block, freely defined from point x to y, and this block can then be repeated 1 to 999 times or endlessly.
+A point or block can only be applied to current or voltage, thus a mix of assignment to current I or voltage U is not possible.

-The arbitrary curve overlays a linear progression (DC part) with a sine wave (AC part), whose amplitude and frequency are generated between start and end.
-If the start frequency (fs) = end frequency (fe) = 0 Hz the AC part has no impact and only the DC part is effective.
-Each sequence point is assigned a sequence point time in which the AC/DC curve from start to finish will be generated.
+The arbitrary curve can overlay a linear progression (DC) with a sine curve (AC), whose amplitude and frequency are shaped between start and end of a sequence point.
+If start frequency (fs) and end frequency (fe) are set to 0 Hz then the AC part has no impact and only the DC part is effective.
+Each sequence point is allocated a sequence point time in which the AC/DC curve will be generated.